intel-analytics/BigDL-2.x/docker/hyperzoo/README.md

 - RUNTIME_K8S_SERVICE_ACCOUNT is service account for driver pod.
 Please refer to k8s [RBAC](https://spark.apache.org/docs/latest/running-on-kubernetes.html#rbac).
 - RUNTIME_K8S_SPARK_IMAGE is the k8s image.
 - RUNTIME_PERSISTENT_VOLUME_CLAIM is to specify volume mount.
 We are supposed to use volume mount to store or receive data.
 Get ready with [Kubernetes Volumes](https://spark.apache.org/docs/latest/running-on-kubernetes.html#volume-mounts).
-- RUNTIME_DRIVER_HOST is to specify driver localhost.
+- RUNTIME_DRIVER_HOST is to specify driver localhost (only required when submit jobs as kubernetes client mode).
-- RUNTIME_DRIVER_PORT is to specify port number.
+- RUNTIME_DRIVER_PORT is to specify port number (only required when submit jobs as kubernetes client mode).
-- Others are for spark configuration.
+- Other environment variables are for spark configuration setting.
 The default values in this image are listed above.
 Replace the values as you need.

 Once the container is created, launch the container by: